freifunk-mwu/fastd-limiter/README.md

 ### Usage

-fastd-limiter has four commands: `keys`, `limit`, `peers` and `verify`.
-The first three are meant be called periodically. `verify` is supposed to be called via `on verify` by fastd.
+fastd-limiter has three commands: `keys`, `limit`, and `verify`.
+The first two are meant be called periodically. `verify` is supposed to be called via `on verify` by fastd.

 ```
-./fastd-limiter [command]
+./fastd-limiter <command>
 ```

 **keys** reads all keys found into the Redis database with the configured TTL.

-**limit** reads the prometheus metrics from all configured gateways, calculates the average peer count and stores it in the Redis database.
+**limit** reads the Prometheus metrics from all configured gateways, calculates the average peer count and stores it in the Redis database.

-**peers** reads the local prometheus metrics and writes the locally connected peers count into the Redis database.

 **verify** takes the public key to verify as first command line argument and checks if it is present in the Redis database and if the connected locally connected peers are below the calculated limit.
 If one of the two criteria is not met the application exits with a return code of 1.
+If `metrics_exporter` is set to _kea_ the domain code is required as second argument.

 ```
-./fastd-limiter verify [fastd_key]
+./fastd-limiter verify <fastd_key> [<domain>]
 ```

 ### Help